jellyfish-arch/dev-portfolio-projects/polyglot-experiment/README.md

 ## 💡 What I Learned

-- Python is clean and great for quick logic
+- Python is clean and great for quick logic.
-- Java is structured and strict
+- Java is structured and strict.
-- JavaScript runs directly in the browser
+- JavaScript runs directly in the browser.
-- Same problem, different syntax — but same logic!
+- Same problem, different syntax — but same logic!.

 ## 👨‍💻 Author